-Encourage Appropriate Siting, Design and Maintenance Standards for the Establishment and Operation of Liquid Hydrocarbon Pipelines
+Encourage Appropriate Siting, Design and Maintenance Standards for the Establishment and Operation of Liquid Hydrocarbon Pipelines drinking water supply.
+Liquid hydrocarbon pipeline threats have been identified within the County in the Assessment Report.

 The location and siting of liquid hydrocarbon pipelines is not controlled by the local municipalities, therefore managing this activity through direction and recommendations to the appropriate approval authority is the most effective approach for this local threat.